 The Professional Edition of MailEnable experiences latency issues (for login and message routing) where a single implementation or site contains more than 20,000 users.
 MailEnable Enterprise Edition overcomes this issue by providing Enterprise Database configuration providers (rather than tab delimited files).

-The biggest issue with configuring a clustered MailEnable environment (by far) is configuring permissions on shared storage locations, and ensuring that the services running on the members have access to these locations.
+The most common issue with configuring a clustered environment by far is configuring permissions on shared storage locations, and ensuring that the services running on the members have access to these locations.
 In order to test whether your cluster is configured correctly, you should use the managment console to create a new mailbox and verify that the mailbox exists when you attempt to access the management console from another server.

-Assuming all your cluster members are able to configure mailenable via the MMC, then you should verify that you are able to send and receive messages through MailEnable.
+Assuming all your cluster members are able to configure the server via the management console, then you should verify that you are able to send and receive messages through MailEnable.
 If you are not able to do so, then you could run the services in debug mode to verify that the problem is related to the identity that the service under unattended execution.
 The MailEnable Knowledge Base has details on how to configure services to run in debug mode.

 |Class:||HOWTO: Product Instructions|